 When to take it

-Take ATORVASTATIN SZ at about the same time each day.
+ATORVASTATIN SZ can be take at any time of the day.
+However, your dose of ATORVASTATIN SZ should be taken at about the same time each day.
 Taking your tablet(s) at the same time each day will have the best effect.
 It will also help you remember when to take them.

 How long to take it

-You must continue to take ATORVASTATIN SZ for as long as your doctor directs, even if you feel well.
+Take ATORVASTATIN SZ every day and continue take it for as long as your doctor tells you.
+ATORVASTATIN SZ helps lower your cholesterol.
+It does not cure your condition.
+It is important to keep taking your medicine even if you feel well.
 If you stop taking it, your cholesterol may rise again.

 If you forget to take it